-Merquid (singular or plural), otherwise known as gill, or waterlings to the avian people, are relatively benign, reclusive creatures.
-It is thought they are the oldest intelligent species on Aenya.
+Merquid (singular, plural), gill, or waterlings to the avian people, are relatively benign, reclusive creatures, and are believed to be the oldest intelligent species on Aenya.
 Tales of sailors encountering merquid can be found among the most ancient of Hedonian and Shemseliniharan texts, featuring prominently in the Ages of Aenya and among the myths and lore of coastal cities and villages.
 Before the Great Cataclysm, merquid dominated the planet, living in ocean-vast cities that have since become desert.
 What remains of their species is now concentrated along the coasts and depths of the One Sea.

-PHYSICAL ATTRIBUTES: Merquid are amphibious anthropoids, but despite their humanoid like appearance, differ biologically in significant ways, and having evolved independently, are of no relation to humans or other humanoid species.
-Their hide consists of a waxy membrane not dissimilar to a jellyfish, reinforced by chitinous, fish like scales.
-The torso narrows much more than a human, so that a fully grown adult, at 5′ in height, measures from shoulder to shoulder like a ten year old boy, tapering to a waist half that width.
-This shape allows the merquid to glide effortlessly through the water, but on land serves as a disadvantage; being top heavy and unaccustomed to bipedal movement, merquid move slowly and awkwardly on land.
-While merquid possess both gills and mammalian-type lungs, allowing them to breathe in and out of water, their tender membranes dry quickly.
-A merquid can die of bodily “thirst” after a single day without moisture.
-While benign in appearance, merquid can become terrifying when threatened or hunting prey.
-With a set of retractable teeth, much like an angler fish in appearance, and barbed claws and wide glossy eyes the size of teacups, a distressed merquid can give any sailor pause.
-Depending on the region of the Sea from which they spawn, merquid may differ in size, color and with regards to the shape and location of their fins, as might types of shark.
-While these other groups, or schools, are thought to be of another species, this is a misconception, owing to the fact that a majority of merquid are encountered by fishermen in and around the coast of Sarnath, and little to nothing is known of their kind from lesser explored parts of the Sea.
+PHYSICAL ATTRIBUTES: Merquid are amphibious anthropoids, but despite their humanoid-like appearance, differ biologically in significant ways, having evolved independently, and are of no relation to humans or other humanoid species.
+Their hide consists of a waxy membrane not dissimilar to jellyfish, which is reinforced by chitinous, fish-fish-like scales.
+Their torsos narrow much more than a human’s, so that a fully grown adult, at 5′ in height, measures 1′ from shoulder to shoulder, which tapers to a waist half that width.
+This shape allows the merquid to glide effortlessly through the water, but on the surface, it acts as a disadvantage.
+Being top-heavy and unaccustomed to bipedal movement, merquid move slowly and awkwardly on land.
+While merquid possess both gills and mammalian-type lungs, allowing them to breathe in and out of water, their tender membranes are prone to severe dehydration.
+Without moisture, a merquid can die of bodily “thirst” after a single day.
+Benign in appearance, merquid can become terrifying when threatened or hunting prey.
+With a set of retractable teeth, much like those of an angler fish in appearance, barbed claws, and wide glossy eyes the size of teacups, a distressed merquid can give any sailor pause.
+Depending on the region of the Sea from which they spawn, merquid may differ in size, color, and with regards to the shape and location of their fins, as might types of shark.
+These other groups, or schools, are thought to be of another species, but this is a misconception.
+Since most merquid are encountered in and around the coast of Sarnath, little to nothing is known of their kind from the lesser-explored parts of the Sea.

-TECHNOLOGY: Merquid use primitive tools made of shell, coral and barbs from urchins and mollusks.
-Much of their technology is based on a type of symbiosis with other aquatic species.
-While their relationship with other living organisms remains a mystery, merquid have been known to manipulate massive crustacean and cephalopods to their purposes.
+TECHNOLOGY: Merquid use primitive tools made of shell, coral, and barbs from urchins and mollusks.
+Much of their technology is based on symbiosis with other aquatic species.
+While the nature of their relationship with other living organisms remains a mystery, merquid have been known to manipulate massive crustaceans and cephalopods to serve their purposes.

-RELIGION: Even less is known of merquid religion, if one exists as humans perceive it.
-According to the High Priests of Hedonia, merquid worship an enormous squid known as Gulgola, which may or may not refer to Tsunamis, a monster described by Omeos, a Hedonian poet.
+RELIGION: Even less is known of merquid religion, if one exists, as humans understand it.
+According to the High Priests of Hedonia, merquid worship an enormous squid god, Gulgola, which may or may not refer to Tsunamis, a monster described by Omeos, a Hedonian poet.

 I looked out across the waters